Bronze colossus of Constantine: Description

 Based on its similarity to the emperor's depictions on coins and resemblance to the marble Colossus of Constantine, the head is usually identified as a portrait of Constantine the Great, who was Roman emperor from 306 to 337.
-It is thought to have been made before his vicennalia, celebrating the twenty year of his reign in 326.
+It is thought to have been made before his vicennalia, celebrating the twentieth year of his reign in 326.
 From other numismatic evidence, others have suggested it may depict Constantine's son, Constantius II.
 Some have suggested the statue reuses parts of a much earlier Colossus of Nero, although probably not the colossus erected at the Flavian amphitheatre, perhaps later remodelled to represent Commodus, and later remodelled again to represent Constantine.

 Location

 The statue may have been originally erected at the Lateran Palace, then known as the "Domus Faustae" or "House of Fausta" after Constantine's second wife Fausta.
 By the 1320s, a head and hand were displayed between the church of St John Lateran and the Lateran Palace, near the equestrian statue of Marcus Aurelius, which was then also thought to depict Constantine.

 Along with other antiquities, including the Capitoline Wolf and the Spinario, the fragments were donated to the city of Rome by Pope Sixtus IV in 1471, and transferred to the Palazzo dei Conservatori on the Capitoline Hill, now part of the Capitoline Museum.
 The left hand still held the orb as late as the 1580s, but around this time the orb was removed to be mounted on the columna milliaria that had marked the first mile (1000 paces) along the Appian Way, which had also been moved to the Capitoline.
 An 18th century etching by Piranesi shows the orb mounted on this column.

 The orb and the other fragments are now held in the Capitoline Museum, and displayed in the Exhedra of Marcus Aurelius, a glass pavilion constructed in the 1990s to house the original gilt-bronze equestrian statue of Marcus Aurelius after it was restored (with its place in the Piazza del Campidoglio taken by a replica), along with a gilt-bronze statue of Hercules found in the Forum Boarium.